pentakostal/InteligentSystems/README.md

 <br>    • Line 49: grammar mistake in variable name.
 <br>    • Line 53-56: the JSX code should be indented properly for better readability.

-	<br>I recommended to include try-catch blocks or error handling logic to prevent unexpected behavior.
+	I recommended to include try-catch blocks or error handling logic to prevent unexpected behavior.